-That is what I told myself as I found myself in the plaza of the City Hall of Rancho Cucamonga, turning in one of many job applications I’d filled out that day.
-Before dropping off my application I went over my resume, triple-checking (as I unfortunately tend to do) that all of the information was correct.
+That is what I told myself as I found myself in the plaza of the City Hall of Rancho Cucamonga, turning in one of the many job applications I’d filled out that day.
+Before dropping off my application, I went over my resume, triple-checking (as I unfortunately tend to do) that all of the information was correct.

 I realized as I looked it over, that the most fulfilling experiences listed on this piece of paper were not necessarily the most lucrative ones.
 From volunteer literacy tutoring for young children to my brief, unpaid work as a campaign intern for former California State Senator Bob Dutton, I felt that I learned more about myself, my strengths and my weaknesses, outside of jobs where my primary goal was making money.

 Not to knock making money as a primary job goal, because for any college student that’s definitely a priority!
 Still, I wanted—needed—something more.

 In addition to my job applications, I had also been looking for internships, community service projects—anything that might offer me the chance to learn a new skill or to meet some new, well-connected people.
 However, the search can sometimes be difficult for an aspiring Political Science scholar.
 But then, it hit me… I was standing in a government institution this very moment!